 We take great care to provide the tour arrangements that have been confirmed, but we must retain the right to modify or cancel any tour, accommodation or arrangement.
 Most changes are minor.
 Occasionally we have to make a ‘significant change’.
 ‘Significant changes’ in these booking conditions include the following changes when made before departure; – a change in destination or a change to a lower official classification or standard or accommodation for the whole or a major part of the time you are away.

 In such circumstances, we will inform you as soon as possible.
 Should the change be such that it significantly alters the nature of the tour (as defined above), we shall give you the choice of an alternative tour or a full refund of all money paid.
+But If you are unable to travel due to coronavirus travel restrictions/FCO guidelines we will endeavour to refund all monies you have paid.
+However, please be aware some exchange rate differences and bank fees may be incurred.
+Should you wish to postpone your booking to the following year, we are working with our suppliers to do this at no additional cost, subject to availability.
 In recognition we will absorb all financial loss consequent upon cancellation.
 We shall not cancel any tour for reason of political tension or natural disaster unless specifically recommended to do so by the Foreign Office.

 If you are unhappy with a service of facility provided in connection with your arrangements, you should address your complaint immediately to Your Safari, and if relevant, to the management of the hotel or other supplier whose services are involved, so that Your Safari will have an opportunity to correct the matter whilst you are away.